Preschooler Bedtime Battles: 11 Tips for Peaceful Evenings

 Get our FREE GUIDE: Top Gentle Sleep Tips for Children in beds!

 Stick With It

-My best advice for you is to stick with the routine you develop.
+Stick with the routine you develop.
 Tweak it as you need to, and flex when life dictates, but don’t abandon it when it seems inconvenient.
 Finishing the day well with your preschooler is very important to them and how they sleep each night.
 You are helping them settle down and enter into restful, deep sleep more quickly than they would without the comfort of a routine.